Texas Tech University

 Research Focus

 My research focus is Emerging Adulthood, the transition from adolescence to full-fledged adulthood.
 Reaching traditional adulthood milestones such as marriage, parenthood, career, and living on one's own takes much longer now (the late 20s or early 30s for many) than it did 50 years ago.
 For many of today's youth, reaching full adulthood involves a systematic process of exploration, trying out different educational and occupational tracks, and taking on increasing responsibilities.
 Some critics contend, however, that activities less conducive to becoming a mature adult, such as heavy drinking, sexual hook-ups, and extensive recreational activities (e.g., video games), are also common.
 My colleagues and I have developed a measure called the Inventory of the Dimensions of Emerging Adulthood (IDEA), which assesses exploration, taking responsibility for oneself, and other processes of the transition to adulthood.
-The IDEA has been cited nearly 100 times and translated into several languages.
+The IDEA has been cited over 500 times and translated into 20 languages.
 Beyond the IDEA, I study emerging-adult behavior in domains such as romantic relationships, relations with parents, substance use, and political activity.
 I am also interested in learning about and applying the latest research methodologies and statistical techniques.
-Currently, my colleagues and I have written papers putting forth new ideas about dyadic analysis.

 Areas of Expertise